Xinglab/intron-retention-paper/deep_learning_4/README.txt

-The purpose of this code is to provide the hyperparameters used in the deep learning model and how to construct the deep learning model.

-The example data X.npy and y.npy are used to run the script as a prototype.
+Please unzip mm10.fa.gz first in data folder.

+The deep learning part is included in the code.
+The code has three functions listed below:
+1. generate training data
+2. train deep learning model
+3. evaluate the prediction